afonsedev/PredGluc-Diabetes-IA/README.md

 # PredGluc

-PredGluc is a system that works with AI machine learning with a database on the probability of patients developing diabetes, I developed and configured from the Machine Learning process to the interface and programming for the end user, who can check the analysis of the results.
+PredGluc is a system that works with AI machine learning with a database on the probability of patients developing diabetes, developed and configured from the Machine Learning process to the interface and programming for the end user, who can check the analysis of the results.
 ## Features

 - Send data to Azure AI analytics